EngineeringLast Updated May 3, 20246 min read

 Agility

 Containerization is a crucial tool for streamlining DevOps workflows.
-You can create containers rapidly, deploy them to any environment, where they can be used to solve many diverse DevOps challenges.
+Create containers rapidly, deploy them to any environment, and then use them to solve multiple, diverse DevOps challenges.

 When a task presents itself, you can quickly develop a container to handle the job.
-If it is no longer needed, you can automatically shut it down until it is needed again.
-This is a technique known as orchestration.
+Then you can automatically shut it down until you need it again, a process called orchestration.
 Technologies like Kubernetes automate the process of coordinating, managing, scaling, and removing containers.

 You can think of Kubernetes as the conductor of your container orchestra.
 With the help of Kubernetes-coordinated containers, developers can rapidly respond to problems and spin up novel solutions without worrying about lengthy and complicated deployments.